- Introduction

 Peanut Butter Powder Blueberry Cinnamon Smoothie

-This protein enriched smoothie packs a lot of flavor.
+This high protein enriched smoothie packs a lot of flavor.

 To make this peanut butter powder smoothie, first mix the yoghurt, almond milk, cinnamon, peanut butter powder and the protein powder together (we recommend using a blender for 5-10 seconds).
 Next, add in your blueberries and banana chunks and continue to blend until smooth.